 We work in the largest state of India, Uttar Pradesh.
 The state has a population of more than 210 million and has the highest number of people living below poverty line in India (home to 18% of World’s poor).
 Poverty here exceeds that of the 26 poorest African countries (*MPI by Oxford University and Human Development Initiative with UNDP).
 It has one of the lowest literacy rates in India (*Govt of India Bureau 2012).
 It also has the highest number of children engaged as child labours.
 Despite being the state capital, there are about 793 slums just in Lucknow (*Government data 2010).

-Is there one solution to all these problems?
-The answer can be Yes, No, Maybe.
-Though all the problems have different solutions, there is ONE definite solution to most of the problems.
 The cyclic nature of poverty is the main reason the problem exists.
 The lack of education repeats the cycle of poverty with each generation.
 What is needed is to break this cycle.

 What is important is to come up with a solution that takes care of the children in: